Padraic79/AutomationProjects/selenium-projects/Playwright_vs_Selenium_Comparison.md

 # Playwright vs Selenium: Test Automation Comparison

+This document is my personal - **Show you*- **Show your work**Use this document to explain your projects' architecture and your understanding of both frameworks.**** Document your learning and share your repo with others.

+---

+**Key Concepts Explained:**
+...existing code...

+---

+**Use this document to explain your projects' architecture and your understanding of both frameworks.***Use this document to explain your projects' architecture and your understanding of both frameworks.**pts Explained:**
+...existing code...

+---

+**Use this document to explain your projects' architecture and your understanding of both frameworks.**:** Document your learning and share your repo with others.

+---

+**Key Concepts Explained:**
+...existing code...

+---

+**Use this document to explain your projects' architecture and your understanding of both frameworks.**
-This document is my personal guide t**Use this document to explain your projects' architecture and your understanding of both frameworks.\***Use this document to explain your projects' architecture and your understanding of both frameworks.\*\* understanding the key differences between Playwright and Selenium test setups—including drivers, variables, test runners, and overall architecture.
+**Use this document to explain your projects' architecture and your understanding of both frameworks.***Use this document to explain your projects' architecture and your understanding of both frameworks.***Use this document to explain your projects' architecture and your understanding of both frameworks.\***Use this document to explain your projects' architecture and your understanding of both frameworks.\*\* understanding the key differences between Playwright and Selenium test setups—including drivers, variables, test runners, and overall architecture.
 I created it for my own learning and projects.
 It includes detailed examples, explanations, and extra notes to help me build my skills and remember important concepts as I work through real-world automation projects.

 ---